IceHe/lib/snips/books/design-patterns.md

 - Breaking encapsulation.
     - Visitor's approach assumes that the ConcreteElement interface is powerful enough to let visitors do their job.
     - As a result, the pattern often forces you to provide public operations that access an element's internal state, which may compromise its encapsulation.

+### _\* Discussion_

+_Applicability_

+- a Strategy object encapsulates an algorithm,
+- a State object encapsulates a state-dependent behavior,
+- a Mediator object encapsulates the protocol between objects, and
+- an Iterator object encapsulates the way you access and traverse the components of an aggregate object.